mithi/robotics-blog/content/ideas.md

     - With Lego based on Ben Vagle, Wade Vagle and DIYwalkers.com tutorials

 7. Master Builders Academy
-    - Checkout and Review Lego Master Builders Academy Books, make notes and apply what I learned to create simple designs
+    - Checkout and Review Lego Master Builders Academy Books
+    - Make notes and apply what I learned to create simple designs

 8. Sariel's Two Books
-    - Review and make notes using Sariel's Unofficial Lego Technic Builder's Guide, (Kmiec, Pawel "Sariel").
+    - Review and make notes using Sariel's Unofficial Lego Technic Builder's Guide,
     - Review his other book "Incredible Lego Technic: Cars Trucks, Robots and more"

 9. Assemble one or two of my Lego Technic Sets.